 These functions combine to provide a mandate for health intelligence, commonly defined as the capturing and utilisation of knowledge to support decision-making to improve the health of the population.

 Confidentiality and Data Protection

-During an infectious disease investigation the Medical Officer of Health (MOH) and/or their designate will sometimes need urgent access to information in order to protect individuals and the public.
-While processing of such personal health information is allowed on public health grounds, all information provided to the MOH is treated with utmost sensitivity and confidentiality and in line with the requirements of the General Data Protection Regulation (GDPR).
+During an infectious disease investigation the Medical Officer of Health (MOH) and/or their team will sometimes need urgent access to information, or to share it with the responsible person in order to protect individuals and the public.
+While processing of such personal health information is allowed on public health grounds, all information provided to the MOH is treated with utmost sensitivity and confidentiality possible and in line with the requirements of the General Data Protection Regulation (GDPR).